 My preference was for the Bacon Royale, a popular seller.
 Royale Brothers use a unique milk bun which is soft but less sweet than brioche.
 My first bite drew me into the world of Royale Brothers burger awesomeness, with the alluring softness of the bun, juicy thick meat patty, stunner pickles, fresh lettuce, generous melted cheese placed where it should be, delightful onions, and right amount of sauce (you can select from a range of Famous Royale spicy tomato sauce, aoli, onion gravy, jalapeno salsa, and Coney Island cocktail sauce).

-Trunk Diner - CBD
+Trunk Diner - temporarily closed - CBD

+Now serving a range of burgers.
 Every self respecting dude food haven needs a killer burger, and Trunk delivers.
 This is a standout from the pack - using premium ingredients.
 I found it to be one of the best in Melbourne.
 The foundation is -

 The joy was in the Supersizing of doubling everything!
 Yeah baby!
 Rock and roll.